notebook-nexus/.github/profile/README.md

 **⭐ Star our repositories if you find them useful!**

-Made with ❤️ by the uikraft-hub
+Made with ❤️ by the notebook-nexus

 *© 2025 Your Organization Name.
 All rights reserved.*